Know Your Rights: Egg (Ovum) Donation

 Can I become an egg donor?

 Maybe.
 You must pass an extensive medical evaluation before becoming an egg donor.
 Answering questions honestly and completely during the medical evaluation and any other interview or screening is important to protect your health and protect yourself from future liability.

 Typically, egg donors are between the ages of 21 and 35.
 Some egg donation programs prefer to use donors who have already given birth or successfully donated eggs.
-The American Society for Reproductive Medicine suggests that a woman should not donate eggs if she
+The American Society for Reproductive Medicine suggests that a person should not donate eggs if they

 Has a serious psychological disorder;